-Differences in feeding time of male and female fish to mosquito larvae and pupae will be analyzed using parametric statistics, namely independent sample t-test, with the condition that the feeding time data has a normal distribution and homogeneous data variance.
+Differences in feeding time of male and female fish to mosquito larvae and pupae will be analyzed using independent sample t-test, with the condition that the feeding time data has a normal distribution and homogeneous data variance.
 The normality test will be analyzed using Shapiro-Wilk, while the homogeneity test will be analyzed using the Levene test.
-The feeding time difference test will be analyzed using non-parametric statistics (Mann-Whitney test) if the data is not normally distributed.
-Suppose the data is normally distributed but has inhomogeneous data variance.
-In that case, the feeding time difference test is analyzed using an independent sample t-test with equal variance not assumed.
+The feeding time difference test will be analyzed using if the data is not normally distributed.